The Lost Clock Emporium

 I can’t remember exactly how I ended up at the Lost Clock Emporium.
 I do remember brushing by disturbed looking people making their way out.

 “Clock a load of you!”, the proprietor muttered, before looking up.
-“No time to waste, I have things to show you.”
+“Sorry, no time for introductions, I have things to show you.”

 He shooed me over to a long wall covered in old wall clocks.
 I noticed that some larger clocks had a gear attached to their outer case.